yutanagano/smark.nvim/README.md

 ![MIT_license](https://img.shields.io/badge/License-MIT-blue?style=for-the-badge)
 ![Tests](https://img.shields.io/github/actions/workflow/status/yutanagano/smark.nvim/ci.yml?style=for-the-badge)

 Smark is a [NeoVim][neovim] plugin that helps you write and manipulate markdown lists.
 It has an opinionated design with the following principles:

-1. Smark's outputs must always produce a sane list (e.g. list block is a clean tree, no sudden jumps in indentation level, correct numbering)
+1. **Correct**: only consider and always output valid Markdown lists that have a sane structure (e.g. list block is a clean tree, no sudden jumps in indentation level, correct numbering)
-2. Follow [Prettier's][prettier] style convention
+2. **Clean**: follow [Prettier's][prettier] style convention
-3. Automatically infer as much as possible
+3. **Smart**: Automatically infer as much as possible

 ![demo](./demo.gif)